Experienced Defense Against Assault Charges

 - Defense of a home or personal property

-With more than 40 years of experience, the Law Offices of Raoul Severo possess the skills and means required to guide you step by step through all the legal procedures and get the best deal possible.
+With more than 40 years of experience, the team at Law Offices of Severo, PLC possesses the skills and means required to guide you step by step through all the legal procedures and get the best deal possible.
 Please do not hesitate to contact us for a free initial consultation.
 We have numerous office locations across California.
 Call 888-983-1217 or contact us online.
 Hablamos español.